inBeat/inbeat-website/content/top-influencers/instagram/lingerie/brazil/_index.md

 ---
-title: Top 10 Lingerie Instagram Influencers In Brazil In 2023
+title: Top 10 Lingerie Instagram Influencers In Brazil In 2024
 description: >-
-  Find top lingerie Instagram influencers in Brazil in 2023.
-Most popular hashtags: #lingerie #modafeminina #instagood #girl.
+  Find top lingerie Instagram influencers in Brazil in 2024.
+Most popular hashtags: #love #lingerie #moda #girls.
 platform: Instagram
-hits: 360
+hits: 353
-text_top: Identify the most popular Instagram influencers on inBeat.
+text_top: Identify the most popular Instagram accounts on inBeat.
-text_bottom: Our platform aggregates 360 Instagram influencers like this in Brazil for you to pitch.
+text_bottom: inBeat has 353 Instagram influencers like this in Brazil for you to connect with.
 profiles:
   - username: "roselielingerie"
     fullname: >-